 What I think is more important though is the score.
 Director Paul “not Thomas” Anderson recruited George “not George Clinton” Clinton, who got the perfect dark, foreboding sound, an ominous orchestra hiding behind primal percussion and a wall of electric guitar distortion.
 It was such a distinct sound that when they made the Chris Farley comedy BEVERLY HILLS NINJA they had Clinton rekreate the same sound, making for the few laughs in the movie.

-Check out some of this fight compilation and pay attention to how much drama that music adds.
+Check out this fight and pay attention to how much drama that music adds.

 That music is not fucking around.
 It wants to be taken seriously.
 George Scorpion Clinton wins.
 Flawless victory.